-Clubs and teams should usually allow parents and close relatives to take photographs and video tape games or training provided the parent or relative is known to the club or team.
+Associations and leagues should usually allow parents and close relatives to take photographs and video tape games or training provided the parent or relative is known to the association.
 As a courtesy, the coach or manager of the opposition team should also be notified of the intention to photograph or video the game.